kajsabootin/project-pizza-bot/README.md

 The first pair programming assignment during the Technigo bootcamp.
 Assignment: Build a Pizza Bot.

-## The problem

-We did one iteration at a time and decided to clean up the code later on with e.g. functions.
-We decided to create a for loop to iterate over the pizzas on the menu, to make it more dynamic.

-If we had more time, we would have added some kind of validation to the quantity input, and styling to the page in general.

 ## Learning objectives

 - Be comfortable using variables